The Hellenistic World

 It was Philip who really established Macedonia as a major power.
 Philip was born in 382 BC and spent his early years as a hostage in Thebes – which turned out to be a very good education.
 In 364 BC at the age of twenty four he returned to Macedonia, and three years later he grabbed the throne.
 Then year after year, he spent most of his time fighting, losing an eye in the process.
 There were enemies to the west, to the north, and to the east, but one by one he defeated them all.

 Alexander had the best of all educations: he had a private tutor who was none other than Aristotle, the greatest philosopher of all time, and it is just possible that some of Aristotle’s teaching may have been responsible for some of his future success as an administrator.
-Alexander lost no time in making it clear that he was his father’s successor and ruler of Macedonia, and in two years he established his control not only in Macedonia, but also in the whole of Greece apart from Sparta, which was left independent but impotent.
+Alexander lost no time in making it clear that he was his father’s successor, and in two years he established his control not only in Macedonia, but also in the whole of Greece apart from Sparta, which was left independent but impotent.

 Alexander then set off to the south, to Egypt, capturing on the way the major settlement of Gaza after a short siege and then rapidly making himself master of Egypt which had been a Persian province.
 He founded a new town modestly calling it Alexandria, which was soon to become one of the greatest towns in the world.
 Then back to Mesopotamia to the heart of the Persian Empire where in 331 BC he won the biggest and most decisive victory of all at Gaugamela which was followed by the capture of Babylon.
 Darius fled but was soon after assassinated by one of his friends with whom he had taken refuge.
 Alexander marched on, and in 330 BC captured Persepolis which he burnt to the ground.